bballdavis/Hass-Savant-Scene-Card/README.md

 ### HACS (Recommended)

 1. Make sure you have [HACS](https://hacs.xyz/) installed
+2. In HACS, go to "Integrations" or "Frontend" (depending on your HACS version)
+3. Click the three dots menu (⋮) in the top right and select "Custom repositories"
+4. Add this repository: [https://github.com/bballdavis/Hass-Savant-Scene-Card](https://github.com/bballdavis/Hass-Savant-Scene-Card) as a "Lovelace" (or "Frontend") repository
-2. Go to HACS → Frontend
+5. Go to HACS → Frontend
-3. Click the "+" button
+6. Click the "+" button
-4. Search for "Savant Energy Scenes Card"
+7. Search for "Savant Energy Scenes Card"
-5. Click "Install"
+8. Click "Install"
-6. Refresh your browser
+9. Refresh your browser

 ### Manual Installation